Hannah Dorsher Hannah Dorsher

 anxious attachment coach

 Hannah Dorsher, MA, LPC, NCC, CAT, EMDR is a Therapist and Relationship & Attachment Coach in Fort Collins, CO who specializes in helping those struggling with anxiety, self-esteem, toxic/unhealthy relationships, anxious attachment issues, break ups, and trauma.
-I provide therapy with clients in CO and FL, and I provide attachment coaching for dating, marriage & motherhood to clients across the globe!!
-Schedule a free coaching consultation call with me here!
+I provide therapy with clients in CO and FL, and I provide attachment coaching for dating, marriage & motherhood to clients across the globe!
+Check out my Anxious Attachment course—”Anxious to Secure-Healing Your Anxious Attachment”—here.

 Read More